Easy French Onion Soup with Caramelized Onions

 Instructions

-• In medium sauce pot, melt butter over medium high heat.
-Add onions and cook, stirring often, until caramelized and lightly browned, about 20 minutes.
-If you'd like, stir in dried basil and cook a minute or two more.
+• In a medium saucepot, melt the butter over medium-high heat.
+Add the onions and cook, stirring often, until they are caramelized and lightly browned, about 20 minutes.
+If you’d like, stir in dried basil and cook a minute or two more.

-• In 2 cup measuring cup, add 1 cup cold water and packet of gravy mix.
+• In a measuring cup, add 1 cup of cold water and a packet of gravy mix.
 Stir vigorously with a fork until well combined and smooth.
-Pour into pot along with remaining 2 cups of water.
+Pour into the pot along with the remaining 2 cups of water.
 Bring to a boil while stirring often.

-• Once boiling, reduce heat and simmer about five minutes.
-Serve immediately or follow instructions below if you'd like to serve it restaurant style.
+• Once boiling, reduce the heat and simmer for about five minutes.
+Serve immediately or follow instructions below if you’d like to serve it restaurant style.

-• Divide soup among four oven safe bowls, top each with a piece of toasted bread and a nice sprinkling of mozzarella.
-Place on baking sheet and put in oven under a low broiler just until lightly browned on top (3-4 minutes).
+• Divide soup among four oven-safe bowls, top each with a piece of toasted bread and a nice sprinkling of mozzarella.
+Place on a baking sheet and put in the oven under a low broiler just until lightly browned on top (3-4 minutes).
 Serve immediately.

 Tried this recipe?Mention @southernplate or tag #southernplate!